University of Texas at Austin wordmarkUniversity of Texas at AustinCollege of Liberal Arts wordmarkCollege of Liberal Arts

 "Taps" (lights out; men bedded down; all talking ceases)

-Credits: Character dialogue by Lisa Waller Rogers; top painting by Charles Shaw; audio tape of bugle calls courtesy of Fort Davis NHS and the National Park Service; list of calls courtesy of Lester Galbraith; photos of flag raising and mess table from Fort Richardson SHS, courtesy TPWD; photo of assembly call at Fort Griffin by Susan Dial.
+Credits and sources: Character dialogue by Lisa Waller Rogers; top painting by Charles Shaw; audio tape of bugle calls courtesy of Fort Davis NHS and the National Park Service; list of calls courtesy of Lester Galbraith; photos of flag raising and mess table from Fort Richardson SHS, courtesy TPWD; photo of assembly call at Fort Griffin by Susan Dial.